Adnan Khan

-Adnan Khan (born 24 December 1988) is an Indian actor who appears in Hindi Films, Hindi Television and Web series.
-He is best known for his role as Mawlawi Kabeer Ahmed in Zee TV's drama series Ishq Subhan Allah.
+Adnan Khan (born 24 December 1988) is an Indian actor who appears in Hindi Films and Hindi TV series and Web series.
+He is best known for his role as Mawlawi Kabeer Ahmed in Zee TV's drama series Ishq Subhan Allah and Viaan Raghuvanshi in Sony Entertainment Television's Katha Ankahee.

 Early life

 Khan hails from Dubai, United Arab Emirates.
 He was born on the 24 December 1988.
 He has an older brother named Imran Ali.
 Adnan went to Our Own English High School in Dubai and graduated from the esteemed Manipal University Dubai in the year 2009.
 He holds a degree in Business Administration (BBA With Specialization In International Business Management).
-Khan briefly worked as a Human Resources Manager in a Dubai-based firm and left his job as he always looked forward to a career in acting.
+Khan briefly worked as a Human Resources Manager (HR Manager) in a Dubai-based firm and left his job as he always wanted a career in acting.

 Career

 Whilst working as a Human Resources Manager in Dubai based firm, Khan aspired a career in acting.
 His short film 'Bubble' shot in Dubai was screened at various international film festivals and won Best Short Film at Tunisia Human Rights Film Festival.

 Then he relocated to Mumbai from Dubai and completed an acting diploma at the highly reputed "Actor Prepares", an acting academy founded by veteran actor Anupam Kher.
 After, Khan went on to participate in numerous stage dramas, short films and web series the most notable being First Among Equals, web series written and produced by Vikram Bhatt.